Frequently Asked Questions

 We can allow strollers in the 5K Run/Walk only, and as long as you are walking and start in the last corral.
 Strollers will start right ahead of those walking without strollers.
 If you are pushing a child in a stroller, you must WALK and not RUN.
 We do not allow pets in any of our events.

-The marathon, half marathon, and marathon relay start at the same time.
+The marathon, half marathon, and relay start at the same time (@ 7:33 am; the 10K has its own start at 8:00am).
 To lessen overcrowding on the course, runners start in waves based on pace.
 Runners are assigned to their waves based on their estimated finish times, specified during registration.
-Learn more on the Wave Start
+Learn more on the Wave Start page

 To lessen overcrowding on the 5K course, we have a wave start.
 When entrants register for the 5K, they will pick one of the estimated finish times below: